Smallest organisms: Pterosaurs (Pterosauria)

 Nemicolopterus was the smallest pterosaur, it reached about 25 cm in wingspan.

 Non-avian dinosaurs (Dinosauria)

 Sizes of non-avian dinosaurs are commonly labelled with a level of uncertainty, as the available material often (or even usually) is incomplete.
-The smallest known extinct dinosaur is Anchiornis, a genus of feathered dinosaur that lived in what is now China during the Late Jurassic Period 160 to 155 million years ago.
+The smallest known extinct non-avian dinosaur is Anchiornis, a genus of feathered dinosaur that lived in what is now China during the Late Jurassic Period 160 to 155 million years ago.
 Adult specimens range from 34 cm long, and the weight has been estimated at up to 110 g.
 Parvicursor was initially seen as one of the smallest non-avian dinosaurs known from an adult specimen, at 39 cm in length, and 162 g in weight.
 However, in 2022 its holotype was concluded to represent a juvenile individual.
 Epidexipteryx reached 25–30 cm in length and 164–220 g in weight.